Perry Orchestras Handbook 2019-2020

 I understand and accept the responsibilities and requirements for this class, including the expectations, grading and attendance policies, and performance dates.

-Email addresses will only be used by Mrs. Dopp and the Perry Orchestra Boosters for the purposes of communication related to Perry Orchestra activities.
+Email addresses will only be used by Dr. Dopp and the Perry Orchestra Boosters for the purposes of communication related to Perry Orchestra activities.

 Print Student Name Student Signature